 Today Meteor focuses on two very limited production wines, the Estate Cabernet Sauvignon typically representing all of their Cabernet Sauvignon clones (usually around 700 cases) and the Special Family Reserve (usually around 100 cases) which usually focuses on just one clone – typically Clone 7.
 Only the highest quality free run juice is used in their wines and each Cabernet Sauvignon clone is always fermented separately until the final blending decisions.

-The 2005 Meteor Vineyards Estate Cabernet Sauvignon shows a wonderful elegant floral based nose, spiced with violet and lavender aromas and just a hint of cocoa.
+The 2005 Meteor Vineyard Estate Cabernet Sauvignon shows a beautiful, elegant and floral based nose, spiced with violet and lavender aromas and just a hint of cocoa.
 There is also a dried floral component including rose petal.
 The mouth feel is rounded, and the palate is intense yet refined and balanced at the same time; it shows red and darker fruit including cherry.
 The finish has significant power with broad dusty tannins, a note of tobacco as well as dark fruit that lingers for quite some time.

-The 2006 Meteor Vineyards Estate Cabernet Sauvignon is a bigger wine than its older brother.
+The 2006 Meteor Vineyard Estate Cabernet Sauvignon is a bigger wine than its older brother.
 It is very dark in the glass with notes of dark chocolate, a note of earthiness and blackberry on the bouquet.
 The entry is fairly soft but builds in intensity rather quickly by mid palate.
 This is an unparalleled example of what cooler Coombsville fruit can do by creating a wine with some serious power yet at the same time retaining its balance.
 This is a wine one would almost suspect comes from a vineyard further up valley.
 Like the 2005 this wine has an intense long-lasting finish.
 The tannins are chewy, broad and expressive of the terroir as they reveal a dusty and earthy quality.

-The 2005 Meteor Vineyards Special Family Reserve showcases both their vineyard as well as clone 7, which is planted entirely on St. George rootstalk, a proven rootstalk that has been in use for many years (100% varietal Cabernet Sauvignon).
+The 2005 Meteor Vineyard Special Family Reserve showcases both their vineyard as well as clone 7, which is planted entirely on St. George rootstalk, a proven rootstalk that has been in use for many years (100% varietal Cabernet Sauvignon).
 The bouquet is alluring with notes of brown chocolate, black fig and baking spices.
 The initial mouth feel is smooth and supple with delicious flavors of dark fruit including black cherry.
 The finish is well structured and lingers beautifully leaving notes of dark berry fruit on the palate.

-These wines have great color, complex layered aromas, an expressive note of earthiness from the vineyard as well as showcasing intense flavor.
+These wines have rich color, complex layered aromas, an expressive note of earthiness from the vineyard as well as showcasing intense flavor.
 Meteor’s wines, while showing rich and layered fruit are not only about this characteristic but they also feature firm structure and balance.
 These wines are certainly built to age and appeal to serious wine enthusiasts as well as long term collectors.

 —